Vendor Governance and KPIs

 Operational check-in Weekly or bi-weekly Tickets, blockers, near-term priorities, quick decisions

-Performance review Monthly KPIs, trends, recurring issues, improvements
+Performance review Monthly KPIs, trends, recurring issues, improvement actions

 Quarterly review Quarterly Roadmap alignment, cost review, contract scope fit